justine-pepperell/external-api-app/README.md

 # User Story
 A user can enter the English spelling of a word into the text box and received back the spelling in IPA.

-Through refering the IPA pronunication chart, the user can figure out how to pronounce a tricky word like choir.
+Through refering the NZPA pronunication chart, the user can figure out how to pronounce a tricky word like choir.

+The user will also see the vowel shift in New Zealand English if the have prior knowledge of IPA.